Camping in the USA is amazing. The campgrounds are huge and you’re connected to nature. In this article, I’ll share all my tips and tricks.

-Camping was never one of my favorite things to do, but since I’ve been camping in the USA, I love it.
+When I was little my parents took me camping in The Netherlands, France and Luxemburg, and it was definitely not my favorite thing to do.
+Campgrounds are pretty crowded, people are loud and toilets and showers were crappy.
+But ever since I’ve been camping in the USA, I love it!
 Camping in the USA is different from camping in Europe, the campgrounds are way bigger and you feel much more connected to nature.
 In this article, I’ll share all my tips and tricks for camping in the USA.

-If you’re traveling to the United States by plane, it will be difficult to take all your camping accessories because of weight limits of your luggage.
-Luckily they invented something awesome in the United States, a place where you can buy all your camping accessories: Walmart.
-In this store you will be able to buy everything you need, and more.
-If you live in the United States, you can order at Amazon, they also have loads of cool supplies for camping.
+If you’re traveling to the United States by plane, it will be difficult to take all your camping accessories because of the weight limits of your luggage.
+Of course, you can go shopping at Walmart when you arrive in the USA.
+In this store you will probably be able to buy everything you need, and more.

 Since nobody likes to sleep on the floor, you’ll need a sleeping pad.
 You can pick the cheapest air mattress or sleeping pad, they are usually pretty good.
 Don’t forget to buy a pump as well if you have a larger sleeping pad.
 Are you planning on camping on cold grounds?
 Then choose a self-inflating sleeping pad, they have better isolation.
-Those are a little more expensive though.
+Those are a little more expensive though, but definitely worth it.

 A cooler is a nice piece of camping equipment to keep your food and drinks cold.
 They also come in all shapes and sizes, you can get a big one with wheels, or a smaller one that just fits a couple of water bottles.
 Pick the right one and you’re good to go.
 You can buy ice pretty much everywhere, and it usually lasts 2 to 3 days.

 You want to make a campfire if you go camping, right?
 Make sure you buy wood, because it’s useful for cooking and also for keeping warm.
 You can buy wood at Walmart and sometimes on the campground (if it has a store).